-Peter Crouch is a 63-year-old retired Chartered Accountant and full-time bridge professional, when not playing or coaching bridge he spends his time helping to look after his six year old grandson with his wife Sara and trying to get out to the Golf Course.
+Peter Crouch is a 63-year-old retired Chartered Accountant and full-time bridge professional, when not playing or coaching bridge he spends his time helping to look after his seven year old grandson with his wife Sara and trying to get out to the Golf Course.

 In 2017 he was part of a team which won a bronze medal in the Transnational competition at the World Teams Championships.